 Carbonite.
 Carbonite has many satisfied customers.
 The company has a reputation for great customer service, dependability, and simplicity.

-Before you sign up with any plan:
+Before you sign up with any plan for your new business opportunity or existing small business:

 – Be sure to check online for promo codes.
 Reductions are common, often as much as 25 to 50 percent.